Yankee Stadium: Design and layout

 The iconic frieze that lined the roof of the original Yankee Stadium from 1923 to 1973 is replicated on the current stadium's roof.

 Many design elements of the ballpark's interior are inspired by the original Yankee Stadium.
 The roof of the new facility features a replica of the frieze that was a trademark of the previous ballpark.
 In the original Yankee Stadium, a copper frieze originally lined the roof of the upper deck stands, but it was torn down during the 1974–75 renovations and replicated atop the wall beyond the bleachers.
 The new stadium replicates the frieze in its original location along the upper deck stands.
 Made of steel coated with zinc for rust protection, it is part of the support system for the cantilevers holding up the top deck and the lighting on the roof.
 The wall beyond the bleacher seats is "cut out" to reveal the subway trains as they pass by, like they were in the original facility.
 A manually operated auxiliary scoreboard was built into the left and right field fences, in the same locations it existed in the pre-renovation iteration of the original Yankee Stadium.
 They were removed in favor of digital advertising signage prior to the 2022 season.

 The Great Hall is situated along the southern front of the stadium.

 Between the exterior perimeter wall and interior of the stadium is the "Great Hall", a large open air concourse that runs between Gates 4 and 6.
 With seven-story ceilings, the Great Hall is the largest open air public entry way at any sports venue in the world and features more than 31000 sqft of retail space and is lined with 20 banners of past and present Yankees superstars.
-The Great Hall features a 5 by 383 ft LED (light-emitting diode) ribbon display as well as a 25' by 36' LED video display above the entrance to the ballpark from Daktronics, a company in Brookings, South Dakota.
+The Great Hall features a 5 by 383 ft LED (light-emitting diode) ribbon display as well as a 25 by 36 ft LED video display above the entrance.